The Titan's Bride

 The Titan's Bride (巨人族の花嫁, Kyojinzoku no Hanayome) is a Japanese manga series written and illustrated by the artist Itkz.
-It has been serialized in the web manga magazine Screamo since 2019, and has been collected into eight tankōbon volumes by Suiseisha so far.
+It has been serialized in the web manga magazine Screamo since 2019, and has been collected into ten tankōbon volumes by Suiseisha so far.
 The series follows the relationship between Kōichi Mizuki, a human student, and Caius Lao Bistail, a giant prince who summons Kōichi to his world.

 The series was adapted into a television anime series by Studio Hōkiboshi and Comet Company in 2020.
 Episodes stream on the digital distribution platform ComicFesta Anime; versions of each episode that are edited to remove sexually explicit content broadcast on Tokyo MX, and stream on YouTube and Niconico.
 English-language translations of both the manga and anime are syndicated by the digital distribution platform Coolmic, which simulcast the anime series during its original broadcast run.

 On January 25, 2021, it was announced the anime will receive an anime dub produced by Ascendent Animation.